fripSideMeng/booking_app/README.md

 # booking_app
-This is for my own flight booking project writing in java.
+This is for my own flight booking project written in java.